posaunehm/Livet/md/index.md

 	PM> Install-Package LivetCask

-However, Nuget install main binary only.
-Templates and snippets are also key components for Livet's productivity, so we strongry recommend using Addin-Manager, at least once.
+However, Nuget package contains main binary only.
+Templates and snippets are also key components for the productivity of Livet, so we strongry recommend to use Extension Manager.

-> If you use Express Edition(VS2010/2012), you can install Livet using [msi installer](http://visualstudiogallery.msdn.microsoft.com/ee198b62-fa45-496c-9c1c-e8f63b43f677?SRC=VSIDE), instead of Addin-Manager.
+> If you use Express Edition(VS2010/2012), you can install Livet using [msi installer](http://visualstudiogallery.msdn.microsoft.com/ee198b62-fa45-496c-9c1c-e8f63b43f677?SRC=VSIDE), instead of Extension Manager.

 ##Features